Expert dental care in Thailand, coordinated for you

 What Affects the Price?

 Material is the main variable.
 Handcrafted feldspathic minimal-prep veneers are the most expensive due to the ceramist time involved.
 Pressed ultra-thin E-Max sits in the middle.
-The number of teeth treated affects per-unit pricing — larger cases typically come in lower per tooth.
+The number of teeth treated affects per-unit pricing, with larger cases typically coming in lower per tooth.
 Zero-prep cases may cost slightly more because bonding to unprepared enamel demands more precise lab work.

 Cost by Veneer Type